Troubled Asset Relief Program: Expenditures and commitments

 The Congressional Budget Office released a report in January 2009, reviewing the transactions enacted through the TARP.
 The CBO found that through December 31, 2008, transactions under the TARP totaled $247 billion.
 According to the CBO's report, the Treasury had purchased $178 billion in shares of preferred stock and warrants from 214 U.S. financial institutions through its Capital Purchase Program (CPP).
 This included the purchase of $40 billion of preferred stock in AIG, $25 billion of preferred stock in Citigroup, and $15 billion of preferred stock in Bank of America.
 The Treasury also agreed to lend $18.4 billion to General Motors and Chrysler.
 The Treasury, the FDIC and the Federal Reserve have also agreed to guarantee a $306 billion portfolio of assets owned by Citigroup.

 The CBO also estimated the subsidy cost for transactions under TARP.
 The subsidy cost is defined as, broadly speaking, the difference between what the Treasury paid for the investments or lent to the firms and the market value of those transactions, where the assets in question were valued using procedures similar to those specified in the Federal Credit Reform Act (FCRA), but adjusting for market risk as specified in the EESA.
 The CBO estimated that the subsidy cost of the $247 billion in transactions before December 31, 2008, amounts to $64 billion.
 As of August 31, 2015, TARP is projected to cost approximately $37.3 billion total—significantly less than the $700 billion originally authorized by Congress.

+In the April 2024 final report, the Congressional Budget Office stated that net disbursements of TARP funds for all mortgage programs were $31.4 billion.
+Because most of those funds were in the form of direct grants that do not require repayment, CBO estimated that the government's cost was close to the full amount disbursed (which is to say that the program had almost a 100 percent subsidy rate).

 The May 2015 report of the TARP to Congress stated that $427.1 billion had been disbursed, total proceeds by April 30, 2015, were $441.8 billion, exceeding disbursements by $14.1 billion, though this included $17.7 billion in non-TARP AIG shares.
 The report predicted a total net cash outflow of $37.7 billion (excluding non-TARP AIG shares), based on the assumption the TARP housing programs' (Hardest Hit Fund, Making Home Affordable and FHA refinancing) funds are fully taken up.
 Debt is still outstanding, some of which has been converted to common stock, from just under $125 million down to $7,000.
 Sums loaned to entities that have gone into, and in some cases emerged from bankruptcy or receivership are provided.
 Additional sums have been written off, for example Treasury's original investment of $854 million in Old GM.

 The May 2015 report also detailed other costs of the program, including $1.157 billion "for financial agents and legal firms" $142 million for personnel services, and $303 million for "other services".